npitts/sebbastion/README.md

 ```

 ## Migrations and Seeding
+There is a migrations folder @ /src/migrations with the following folder inside.
+There are migrations and seeders including and you shoould only need to run teh commands listed down below but you may have to do more.
+Pleasee see the sequeize docs(https://sequelize.org/docs/v6/other-topics/migrations/) for more info.
+- config
+- models
+- seeds
+- migrations

 First up is creating migrations and seeding the db instance with some test data.
 For convience, the models have been created.
 You just need to run the migration script(commamd) and seed the db.
 Follow these steps
 ```
 If you don't have one, you will need to download and install postgres. to do so: